ga-wdi-lessons/sinatra-rest/views.md

 ## We do: Sinatra Views

-Convert the 99 bottles exercise to use views.

 Let's convert the hardcoded strings in our application to take advantage of Sinatra's built-in templating engine: embedded Ruby (erb).
 That is, erb is the templating format Sinatra uses to generate HTML.